chstock/DTComPair/README.md

 ## Scope

-Diagnostic accuracy measures that can be compared in the present version are sensitivity, specificity, positive and negative predictive values, and positive and negative diagnostic likelihood ratios.
+Diagnostic accuracy measures that can be computed and compared are sensitivity, specificity, positive and negative predictive values, and positive and negative diagnostic likelihood ratios.

 ## Getting Started